 You will need to port forward (

 DNAT) the configured Skype port to the computer running Skype.
 Both UDP and TCP must be forwarded.
 You must enable outgoing TCP connections originating from the ephemeral ports for your operating system.
-The ephemeral ports vary by operating system.
+The ephemeral ports vary by the operating system.
 Newer operating systems releases tend to use the ports suggested by IANA.
 The table may not be correct for your system if its IP configuration has been modified.

 |IANA Dynamic Ports||49152 to 65535|